-43. This principle, together with IPPs 5-9, applies to records of personal information however collected, i.e., whether solicited from the information-subject or a third party or passively received.
-One of the DPA's powers under the Bill is to prepare guidelines for the avoidance of breaches of the IPPs (cl.19) and it may be expected that the DPA will exercise
+43. This principle, together with IPPs 5-9, applies to records of personal information however collected, i.e., whether solicited from the information-subject or a 3rd party or passively received.
+One of the DPA's powers under the Bill is to prepare guidelines for the avoidance of breaches of the IPPs (cl.19) and it may be expected that DPA will exercise that power to prescribe guidelines on limiting physical means of access to personal information records, protecting them from destruction, categories of containers that are safe for paper records, &c.